 Features can vary dependent on which side is affected.

-May be seen as volume loss to the ipsilateral lung and overinflation +/- herniation across the midline of the contralateral lung 4.
+May be seen as volume loss to the ipsilateral lung with and overinflation +/- herniation across the midline of the contralateral lung 4.
 The affected lung usually appears hyperlucent due to oligaemia, whereas the contralateral lung is supplied by a prominent pulmonary artery.

 Allows direct visualisation of the absence of the affected pulmonary artery.
 Volume loss to the affected lung is also shown.
 Extensive collaterals can be visualised.
 May allow recognition of associated cardiac anomalies.

 Recognized complications include:

 Treatment and prognosis

 Treatment is often around management of complications in asymptomatic individuals.
 There is often no commonly accepted consensus on a particular treatment strategy.